Frequently Asked Questions - ADR Systems

 How do I pay my bill?

-Our clients can pay their bills through a variety of methods.
+You can pay your bill through a variety of methods, including:

-You can mail a check payable to ADR Systems at 20 North Clark Street, Floor 29, Chicago, IL 60602.
+• Mailing a check payable to ADR Systems at 20 North Clark Street, Floor 29, Chicago, IL 60602

-You can begin the process of paying your bill via wire transfer by emailing ADR Systems at payments@adrsystems.com for instructions.
+• Initiating a wire transfer by emailing ADR Systems at payments@adrsystems.com for instructions

 What is the cost of a mediation or arbitration?